Nonlocality of Majorana Modes in Hybrid Nanowires: Acknowledgements

-\textbf{Acknowledgements} We thank David Clarke, Karsten Flensberg and Martin Leijnse for valuable discussions, and Claus S\o rensen and Shivendra Upadhyay for contributions to material growth and device fabrication.
-Research supported by Microsoft Project Q, the Danish National Research Foundation, the European Commission, and the Spanish Ministry of Economy and Competitiveness through Grants FIS2015-65706-P, FIS2015-64654-P, FIS2016-80434-P (AEI/FEDER, EU), the Ram\'on y Cajal programme Grants RYC-2011-09345, RYC-2013-14645, and the Mar\'ia de Maeztu Programme for Units of Excellence in R\&D (MDM-2014-0377).
-CMM acknowledges support from the Villum Foundation.
-MTD acknowledges support from State Key Laboratory of High Performance Computing, China.
+We thank David Clarke, Karsten Flensberg and Martin Leijnse for valuable discussions, and Claus S{\o}rensen and Shivendra Upadhyay for contributions to material growth and device fabrication.
+Research supported by Microsoft, the Danish National Research Foundation, the European Commission, and the Spanish Ministry of Economy and Competitiveness through Grants FIS2015-65706-P, FIS2015-64654-P, FIS2016-80434-P (AEI/FEDER, EU), the Ram\'on y Cajal programme Grant RYC-2011-09345, and the Mar\'ia de Maeztu Programme for Units of Excellence in R\&D (MDM-2014-0377).
+C.M.M. acknowledges support from the Villum Foundation.
+M.-T.D. acknowledges support from State Key Laboratory of High Performance Computing, China.